castorini/UniRAG/README.md

 }
 ```

-At end of this step you have the following base dirs configured:
+At end of this step you should have the following base dirs configured:
 - `base_mbeir_path` is where you have downloaded and extracted the M-BEIR dataset.
 - `base_retrieval_path` is where the UniIR retrieval results will be stored.
 If you follow the UniIR instructions it would be a path ending in `/retrieval_results`